mingyungkim/mousestyles/doc/source/report/dynamics.rst

 Additional Remarks:
 -------------------

--  Is IS/AS given or should be predicted?
+-  IS/AS, is given or should be predicted?
 -  The definition of AS/IS, is strictly defined or can be revised?
--  Are we predicting unobservable/hiden states (hungry? bored?)
+-  Predicting unobservable/hiden states (hungry? bored?)
--  Mice cannot bring water to home base?
+-  Cannot bring water to home base?
 -  Expectation expectation on this subproject?

 References: